iter8-tools/iter8/content/getting started/tutorials/abn.md

 The progress of an experiment can be impacted by `duration` and `trafficControl` parameters:

-- `duration.interval` defines how long each test interval should be (*default: 30 seconds*)
+- `duration.maxIterations` defines the number of iterations in the experiment (*default: 100*)
-- `duration.maxIterations` identifies what the maximum number of iterations there should be (*default: 100*)
+- `duration.interval` defines the duration of each iteration (*default: 30 seconds*)
 - `trafficControl.maxIncrement` identifies the largest change (increment) that will be made in the percentage of traffic sent to a candidate (*default: 2 percent*)

 The impact of the first two parameters on the duration of the experiment are clear.
-Restricting the size of traffic shifts limits how quickly an experiment can come to a decision about a candidate.
+Restricting the size of traffic increment also influences how quickly an experiment can come to a decision about a candidate.